code-rhapsodie/ezdataflow-bundle/README.md

 1. Type the Dataflow name
 1. Select the Dataflow type.
 The list is automaticaly generated from the list of Symfony service with the tags `coderhapsodie.dataflow.type`.
 If your dataflow type is not present, [check the configuration](https://github.com/code-rhapsodie/dataflow-bundle#check-if-your-dataflowtype-is-ready)
 1. Type here the Dataflow options.
-Format: one option per line and option name and value with `:` separator.
+Basic expected format: one option per line and option name and value separated with `:`.
+For more complex options, the whole YAML format is supported.
 1. Choice the date and time of the first job.

 Finally, click on the "Create" button.